Asymmetric

 Who is Asymmetric E-Commerce built for?

-Mid-market brands — too big for hobbyist tactics, too small to win a spending contest — competing against marketplace-native incumbents with bigger budgets, more reviews, and a head start you can't buy back.
+Growing brands (too big for hobbyist tactics, too small to win a spending contest) up against sellers who were born on the platform, with bigger budgets, more reviews, and a head start you can’t buy back.

 Do you treat marketplaces as a bidding problem?

-We treat marketplace performance as a positioning problem before a bidding one.
-Get the position, listing, and conversion path right first, then layer AI-driven bidding on top — so every ad dollar lands on a page that wins instead of one that loses to better-reviewed incumbents.
+We treat how you do on a marketplace as a positioning problem before a bidding one.
+Get the position, listing, and path to sale right first, then add AI-driven bidding on top, so every ad dollar sends traffic to a page that wins instead of one that loses to better-reviewed sellers.

 Which platforms does this cover?

-The full marketplace and DTC surface: Amazon strategy and advertising, Shopify and DTC builds and conversion optimization, and the category-advantage design that decides whether any of it works.
+The whole marketplace and direct-to-customer side: Amazon strategy and advertising, Shopify and direct builds and improving what turns visitors into buyers, and finding the edge in your category that decides whether any of it works.

 Ready to start?